Give to Hale

 It was in 1918 that Robert Sever Hale first made his land available for scouts from Boston to explore.
 Today, we continue to preserve that legacy, with 1,137 acres of adventure accessible to children, adults and families through our camps, family beach, education programs and for public access.

 Your investment in Hale through the 1918 Society is the cornerstone for many of our programs.
 In fact, every program at Hale is the beneficiary of your support.
-From maintaining the land, trails, and more than 60 structures on it, to providing financial aid to expand the outreach of our Hale Day Camp, Membership Beach and Education & Adventure programs, to underwriting Hale After School and Hale Outdoor Learning Adventures.
+From maintaining the land, trails, and more than 60 structures on it, to providing financial aid to expand the outreach of our Hale Day Camp, Hale Summer Club and Education & Adventure programs, to underwriting Hale After School and Hale Outdoor Learning Adventures.
 Your gift also enables us to think big and be bold as we establish new programs that impact youth and families throughout Greater Boston.

 Membership in the 1918 Society is made up of donors at the $1,918 level per year and higher.